saminiir/saminiir.github.io/_posts/2015-08-09-book-review-ishmael.markdown

 date:   2015-08-13 21:04:10
 categories: book-review
 permalink: the-book-that-left-me-empty-inside
+description: "My roommate has long been suggesting me to read Ishmael by Daniel Quinn, a sort of philosophical book on human nature and how we, as a society, got here.
+It's probably not the first one of such books.
+The story is not a conventional one.
+The book starts by introducing the protagonist, a writer whose identity is left mostly unknown.
+He is seeking a 'teacher' and stumbles on an advert in a newspaper.
+Not before long, he is conversing with a 500 pound gorilla, telepathically.
+The animal is Ishmael, a wise creature who knows the stories of past and current human generations, all of which the book's protagonist wants to learn."
 ---

 My roommate has long been suggesting me to read [Ishmael](https://en.wikipedia.org/wiki/Ishmael_(novel)) by Daniel Quinn, a sort of philosophical book on human nature and how we, as a society, got here.
 It's probably not the first one of such books.